felixhagspiel/jsOnlyLightbox/README.md

 ###	`{boxId: 'elementId'}`
 Here you can pass an ID if you want to use your own box-element.
 Images will be appended to that element then.
 The element will receive a class "jslghtbx-active" when opened, so style this class properly (you need at least to remove visibility by default and add it on active).
 If you want it to look like the default-box, just add the class "jslghtbx" to the box-element.

+###	`{animation: number | bool}`
+Default: 400
+This options defines wether the next/prev-switch should be animated.
+If you pass an integer-value, it defines the milliseconds for the animation.
+Passing `false` disables the animation.
+Note that all animations are done via CSS3-transitions, so if you want to alter them you have to do it via the CSS-file.

 ## Methods